-Danger Close: The Battle of Long Tan is a brutally realistic recreation of the real-life battle that took place on August the 18th 1966 in Vietnam.
-The Battle of Long Tan is widely regarded as one of the bravest victories in the face of overwhelming odds of the whole Vietnam War.
-The Australian and New Zealand (ANZACS) supported the Americans but, while there have been many movies made about American troops in Vietnam, there have been virtually none about the Australian contribution.
+Danger Close is a brutal recreation of the battle that took place on August the 18th 1966 in Vietnam.
+The Long Tan engagement is widely regarded as one of the finest military actions in the face of overwhelming odds of the whole Vietnam War.
+While there have been many movies about the conflict, very few have focused on the Australian contribution.

-All in all, Danger Close: The Battle of Long Tan is easily one of the greatest war films I have ever seen.
-And that is not said lightly.
+So, you might be guessing by now, that I loved Danger Close: The Battle of Long Tan.
+Let me say this, it's not often that I describe a movie as ‘Outstanding'.
+All in all, Danger Close: The Battle of Long Tan is one of the best war films I've seen recently.
 The director and writers allow the story to be told but provide a perfectly balanced portrayal of the events.
-Plus, the intensity is as precise as a metronome keeping you hooked into every second and on the very edge of your seat right to the final minutes of the film.
-This closes with images of the actual soldiers who fought at the battle of long tan, accompanied by the song ‘I Was Only Nineteen'.
+Plus, the intensity is as precise as a metronome keeping you hooked into every second.
+The film ends with poignant photographs of the soldiers who fought in the battle, accompanied by the song ‘I Was Only Nineteen'.